Skip to main contentSkip to footer

 Location: Ground Floor, BSMS Medical Research Building, University of Sussex, Falmer, Brighton, BN1 9PX

-Area of expertise: Women’s health and community health with a focus on sexual and reproductive health, infectious disease, and neglected tropical diseases in the Greater Horn of Africa
+Area of expertise: Women’s health and community health with a focus on sexual and reproductive health, infectious disease, mental health and stigma, and neglected tropical diseases in SE Asia and the Greater Horn of Africa.

-Research areas: Utilising participatory and creative methods to work across and through power differentials to facilitate dialogue involving unexpected health stakeholders.
+Research areas: Utilising participatory and creative methods, alongside inclusive research practices to work across and through power differentials to facilitate dialogue involving unexpected health stakeholders.
 Anthropology of the body, ethics and morality, the anthropology of Islam and postcolonial theory to better understand individual and community experiences of health.

 Twitter handle: @AckleyCaroline